Vectorworks/developer-scripting/Function Reference/Functions/ClipSurface.md

 Note that in the above example, PrevObj(h2); was used to get a handle to the clipped surface.
-Also note that checking the validity of this handle and possibly even its object type (polyline) or comparing it to the object being clipped (IF h3 &lt;&gt; h1), is necessary to check that the clipping operation was successful.
+Also note that checking the validity of this handle and possibly even its object type (polyline) or comparing it to the object being clipped (IF h3 <> h1), is necessary to check that the clipping operation was successful.

 ## Examples
 #### VectorScript ####